-Anders Carlson-Wee is the author of THE LOW PASSIONS (W.W.
-Norton, 2019), a New York Public Library Book Group Selection, and DYNAMITE (Bull City Press, 2015), winner of the Frost Place Chapbook Prize.
+Anders Carlson-Wee is the author of The Low Passions (W.W.
+Norton, 2019), a New York Public Library Book Group Selection, and Dynamite (Bull City Press, 2015), winner of the Frost Place Chapbook Prize.
 His work has appeared in The Paris Review, BuzzFeed, Ploughshares, Virginia Quarterly Review, The Sun, Poetry Daily, Best American Nonrequired Reading, and many other publications.
 The recipient of fellowships from the National Endowment for the Arts, Poets & Writers, Bread Loaf, Sewanee, and the Napa Valley Writers’ Conference, he is the winner of the 2017 Poetry International Prize.
 His work has been translated into Chinese.
 Anders holds an MFA from Vanderbilt University and lives in Cincinnati.
 He is represented by Rob McQuilkin at Massie & McQuilkin Literary Agents.
+He lives in Los Angeles.

 2017 Eric Hoffer Award Grand Prize Shortlist